Dragon8029/100-days-of-code/Attempt4.md

 *Aug 21, 2018*

 Continued reading "Learn Enough Command Line to be Dangerous".
 Not much getting accomplished due to being on the houseboat.

+---

+##A4D20:
+*Aug 23, 2018*

+Continued reading "Learn Enough Command Line to be Dangerous", worked through the excersizes i could.
+Still not much getting done, no internet on the houseboat.